nup002/Mathboard/docs/modes.md

 is the most versatile, and works with virtually all text editors.
 Mathpad is in Plaintext mode when the MODE key lights white.

+> [!TIP]
+> Change the mode key brightness by tapping it while holding down the purple or green modifier keys.
+>

 If you are instead working in the typesetting language LaTeX, or using the equation editors of Microsoft Office or LibreOffice, you'll want to switch modes by clicking the MODE key: